bimdata/javascript-api-client/docs/IfcApi.md

 ## getStoreyDeprecated

-> Storey getStoreyDeprecated(cloudPk, id, ifcPk, projectPk)
+> Storey getStoreyDeprecated(cloudPk, ifcPk, projectPk, uuid)

 Retrieve a storey of a model